 Over the next decades, agriculture will undergo a transformation as farmers learn to produce more food while decreasing the environmental impact of their practices.
 Between feeding another two billion people and adapting to climate change, we face unprecedented challenges.
 However, at the same time, there has never been as much interest in agriculture as more and more consumers want to know the origins of their food and new farmers are increasingly from non-farm backgrounds.

-Tim Setter is Professor and Chair in the Section of Soil and Crop Sciences, with joint membership in the Section of Plant Breeding and Genetics.
+Tim Setter is Professor in the Soil and Crop Sciences Section, with joint membership in the Plant Breeding and Genetics Section.
 He currently collaborates with researchers at CIMMYT, the International Maize and Wheat Improvement Center, on studies of drought tolerance of maize, and collaborates on cassava research with colleagues at national institutes in Nigeria, Ghana, and Uganda, and at the International Institute of Tropical Agriculture (IITA).

 For the past 30 years Stephen Smith has been directly involved in resource inventory, land use mapping, land use planning, and technical education.
 The application of remote sensing, geographic information systems (GIS), and global positioning systems (GPS) technologies to cultural and environmental issues is his primary professional interest.
 The projects he has undertaken have ranged from the development of farm management systems to mapping the extent of an invasive plant species across a multi-county region.